-Graduate students at UNCG in either the PhD or Masters programs may select a research advisor from among the 13 full-time faculty in the department of Chemistry and Biochemistry, working in research areas that range from fundamental atomic and molecular dynamics to diverse health related topics including immune function, HIV, Cancer, and even the aging process.
-Whether your interest is in synthetic chemistry, molecular spectroscopy, computational analysis, or cellular and molecular biology, you will find faculty members with the training and research expertise to guide you through your graduate research, and provide you with the knowledge and experience required to realize your career goals.
+Graduate students at UNCG in either the PhD or Masters Programs may select a research advisor from among 14 full-time faculty in the Department of Chemistry and Biochemistry, working in research areas that range from fundamental atomic and molecular dynamics to diverse health related topics including immune function, HIV, cancer, and drug resistant bacterial infections.
+Whether your interest is in synthetic chemistry, molecular spectroscopy, natural products chemistry, computational analysis, or cellular and molecular biology, you will find faculty members with the training and research expertise to guide you through your graduate research, and provide you with the knowledge and experience required to realize your career goals.
 Faculty in the department receive research funding from the National Institutes of Health, the National Science Foundation, the American Chemical Society, Research Corporation and a variety of other private funding agencies in support of their research.

 Please visit our Faculty's research pages.